Same-sex marriage in Aruba, Curaçao and Sint Maarten: Discriminatory exclusion from marriage

 On 27 May 2020, the Court of First Instance of Aruba ruled in Fundacion Orguyo Aruba (et al.) v.
-Country Aruba that the government was acting unlawfully by not offering an alternative to marriage for same-sex couples.
-The Fundacion Orguyo Aruba appealed parts of the court decision on 6 July 2020, arguing that same-sex couples should be allowed to marry instead of having access to an alternative partnership institution.
+Country of Aruba that the government's refusal to recognize an alternative to marriage for same-sex couples was unlawful.
+The plaintiff Fundacion Orguyo Aruba appealed parts of the court decision on 6 July 2020, arguing that same-sex couples should be allowed to marry instead of having access to an alternative partnership institution.
 Registered partnerships were legalized in Aruba in September 2021, but the case continued.
-On 13 September 2021, the Court of First Instance in Curaçao found that the exclusion of same-sex couples from marriage was contrary to the equality principle of the Constitution of Curaçao, but left it to the Parliament to address the unlawful discrimination.
+On 13 September 2021, the Court of First Instance of Curaçao found the exclusion of same-sex couples from marriage contrary to the equality principle of the Constitution of Curaçao in Human Rights Caribbean Foundation v.
+Country of Curaçao, but left it to the Parliament to address the unlawful discrimination.
 "There is no justification to deny same-sex couples the right to get married, certainly as long as there is no comparable legal system such as a registered partnership", the court said.
 The case was filed by a lesbian couple who had been together for more than 10 years and who sought the right to marry.
 The Human Rights Caribbean Foundation said the ruling was a "step forward" and an "asset to anyone who supports fundamental rights and is committed to equality".
 The government filed an appeal of the decision in June 2022, though Prime Minister Gilmar Pisas had announced immediately after the court ruling that it had plans to appeal.

 The Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba ruled in both cases on 6 December 2022 that the same-sex marriage bans in Aruba and Curaçao were unconstitutional and that same-sex couples must be allowed to marry.
 The court ruled that "the fact that marriage is a centuries old tradition" did not justify differential treatment for same-sex couples, the argument that the legalization of same-sex marriages would "weaken marriage" was "objectively unjustified", and that registered partnerships were no acceptable alternative for same-sex couples as marriage carries "symbolic, emotional and intrinsic value" that offers "more protection and stability".
 The effect of the ruling was stayed until 7 March 2023 pending appeal to the Supreme Court of the Netherlands.
 State Secretary Alexandra van Huffelen said the ruling should also apply to Sint Maarten "as all three [islands] have the same legal framework".
 The Curaçao Government announced its intention to file an appeal on 13 December, followed by the Aruba Government on 24 February.